noamsauerutley/noamsauerutley/TEMPLATE.md

 I like functional programming, <a href="https://open.spotify.com/playlist/1XgmNeGsnKVn30A40PMC4b?si=YgULR1QiRkGgriIf6z7JwQ">music</a>, [writing Javascript Solutions to Common Algorithm Challenges](https://medium.com/@noamsauerutley)¹, and collecting hobbies.

-If you're an emerging developer and have a question, feel free to <a href="mailto:noamsauerutley@gmail.com">shoot me an email 📧</a>, but please know that I the amount of time I allot to keeping up with online comms is limited, so it may be a bit² before I get back to you.
+If you're an emerging developer and have a question, feel free to <a href="mailto:noamsauerutley@gmail.com">shoot me an email 📧</a>, but please know that it might be a bit² before I get back to you.

 I live in ~~Texas~~ ~~Brooklyn~~ Bermuda & use they/them pronouns.

-¹ _Many of these posts are from my early learn-to-code days, and are now out of date and full of cringe.
-Going back to refactor them is on my to-do list.
-In the meantime, I'm sorry.
-I don't know why I used `let` so much._
+¹ _Many of these posts are from my early learn-to-code days, and now look pretty cringe to me.
+I have vague aspirations of refactoring them, but it's not at the top of my to-do list.
+If you read them, IDK why I used `let` so much either._

 ² _a range of days to weeks_
 </p>